Sticky particles and the pressureless Euler equations in one spatial dimension: Sticky particle trajectories

 \end{prop} \begin{proof} Let $t_0=0$ and $0<t_1<\dots<t_\ell$ denote the first intersection times of the paths $\gamma_1,\dots, \gamma_N$.
 As these paths satisfy the ODE \eqref{gammaODEt} on $(0,\infty)\setminus\{t_1,\dots, t_\ell\}$, it suffices to verify

-for each $t_k\le t_r$, where $t_r$ is the least element of $\{t_0,t_1,\dots, t_\ell\}$ that is greater than or equal to $t$.
+for each $t_k\le t_r$, where $t_r$ is the largest element of $\{t_0,t_1,\dots, t_\ell\}$ that is less than or equal to $t$.
 We will establish the identity \eqref{AveragingPropReduced} by induction on $k\le r$.
 Of course \eqref{AveragingPropReduced} is clear for $k=r$.
 So we assume it holds for some $k<r$ and then show it holds for $k-1$.

 At time $t_k$ let us initially suppose that a single subcollection $\gamma_{i_1},\dots, \gamma_{i_n}$ of paths intersect for the first time.
 This implies